 I love making my own rose water because of how easy it is to make.
 Not only do I save on spending a lot of money for a small amount, but I also love the fact that it doesn’t contain any chemicals.
 Of course, the downside is that I cannot keep it for long but that is overcome with making small batches.

 I hope this post on how to make your own DIY rose water in the comfort of your home was helpful.
-Don’t forget to follow me on Pinterest for more.
+Don’t forget, to subscribe to my mailing newsletter and also follow me on Pinterest for more.